-For the general fund, the final budgeted revenues and other financing sources of \$13.7 million increased the original budgeted amount of \$12.8 million by \$0.9 million.
+For the general fund, the final budgeted revenues of \$13.1 million increased the original budgeted amount of \$12.2 million by \$0.9 million.
 This difference was mainly due to budgeting for special revenue funds in the amended budget.
-The actual revenues of \$14.2 million were more than the final budgeted amount by \$0.5 million.
-The majority of the variances between final budget and actual revenue are due to conservative revenue budgeting and not budgeting for school activity accounts.
+The actual revenues of \$15.5 million was more than the final budgeted amount by \$2.4 million.
+Most of the variances between final budget and actual revenue are due to conservative revenue budgeting and not budgeting for school activity accounts.
+The fiscal year 2021 budget was created using a 14% reduction in state revenues due to expected decreases in state funding due to COVID-19.
+Actual state revenues were not available at the time the budget was created.
+State revenue reductions were not as great as expected.

-The final budgeted expenditures and other financing uses of \$15.1 million was more than the original budgeted amount of \$14.2 million by \$0.9 million.
+The final budgeted expenditures and other financing uses of \$15.5 million was more than the original budgeted amount of \$13.6 million by \$2.0 million.
 The difference was due mainly to budgeting for special revenue funds in the amended budget.
-The actual expenditures of \$12.8 million was less than the final budgeted amount by \$2.2 million.
+The actual expenditures of \$13.2 million was less than the final budgeted amount by \$1.3 million.
 This difference (final actual vs. original budget) was primarily due to lower than expected cost for instruction, maintenance and operations, student transportation services and food service operations.